ajpwahqgbi/lightning-tools/README.md

 # lightning-tools
 This is a collection of scripts that may be useful for Lightning Network node operators.
-The scripts are designed for use with C-Lightning, but might be easily adapted to e.g. LND.
+The scripts are designed primarily for use with C-Lightning, but some also work with LND, and others might be easily adapted.
 Pull requests are welcome.